bestwebsoft/contact-form-wordpress-plugin/readme.txt

 There is also a premium version of the plugin <a href="http://bestwebsoft.com/plugin/contact-form-to-db-pro/?k=d7d962591b5be0ce6c27af778b1b36ee">Contact Form To DB Pro</a>, allowing to re-send and preiodically delete messages, manage attachments and get detailed support and answers to your questions.
 * <a href="http://wordpress.org/plugins/contact-form-multi/">Contact Form Multi</a> - This plugin makes it possible to create and implement multiple contact forms on your site.
 It is also possible to set different parameters for different contact forms.
 Please note that this plugin is an exclusive add-on ONLY for Contact Form plugin by BestWebSoft and it will not work wothout it.
 Please make sure you've enabled Javascript, otherwise the plugin will not work.
 There is also a premium version of the plugin <a href="http://bestwebsoft.com/plugin/contact-form-multi-pro/?k=34543c152eff369d529e9b4da85985a9">Contact Form Multi Pro</a>, compatible with Contact Form Pro (ability to select different extra settings for each contact form).
+* <a href="http://wordpress.org/plugins/email-queue/">Email Queue</a> - This plugin gives you an opportunity to organize a simple and effective mail queue.
+You can assign priorities to plugins that send mail.
+You can manage outgoing messages: trash them or delete completely.
+You can use searching, filtering and bulk operations with your mail.
+The plugin works with plugins produced by BestWebSoft team only.

 = Translation =